How to handle verbs on the NLG platform

-As a thumb of rule for annotating and creating containers is to check if changes in the subject are possible for different data sets or conditions.
-To keep the grammar structure correct for you must create a container for the case that changes are expected.
+A rule of thumb for annotating and creating containers is to check if changes in the subject are possible for different data sets or conditions.

 - This means you have to create a verb container, if the subject of the statement is derived from a variable.

-- And when using compound verbs for this case you only have to create containers for the auxiliary verb.
+When using compound verbs in a sentence, you only have to create containers for the auxiliary verb.

 - Annotating verbs in english statements and creating verb containers

 - Working with auxiliary verbs.